georgewatson/georgewatson.me/privacy_policy.md

 please ask a parent or guardian to verify that the content of this website is appropriate for you before proceeding.

-Parents and guardians are best placed to make judgements about what is suitable for the children in their care, and I encourage any parents or guardians reading this policy to take responsibility for their children's online activities, rather than relying on government intervention or the compliance and goodwill of individual website operators and data-hungry multinational conglomerates.

 In the interests of your privacy, and to minimise the risk of identity theft and overreaching surveillance,